myxxmikeyxx/TagStudio/CONTRIBUTING.md

 #### Git/GitHub Specifics

+- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) is used as a guideline for commit messages.
+This allows us to generate releases.
 - Use clear and concise commit messages.
 If your commit does too much, either consider breaking it up into smaller commits or providing extra detail in the commit description.
-- Use imperative-style present-tense commit messages.
-Examples:
-  - "Add feature foo"
-  - "Change method bar"
-  - "Fix function foobar"
+- See some [examples](https://www.conventionalcommits.org/en/v1.0.0/#examples) of what this looks like in practice.
 - Pull Requests should have an adequate title and description which clearly outline your intentions and changes/additions.
 Feel free to provide screenshots, GIFs, or videos, especially for UI changes.

 ## Documentation Guidelines